 You will not be charged for labels that are not used to physically ship a package.
 Charges are only determined when a label is scanned and picked up by a FedEx courier.

 13ten labels are only chargeable once they have been received and scanned on-site by the 13ten driver when making the day's collection.
 This means that any labels you create to test, or by mistake will not be charged for by 13ten if you do not give them to 13ten.

 When Shiptheory sends a shipment to your Despatch Bay account, Despatch Bay allocate the cost of the shipment from your Despatch Bay credit balance.

 If you no longer need the a specific label, you can cancel the label within the Despatch Bay website.
 After cancelling the label, providing the delivery driver does not scan the label, your Despatch Bay credit will be refunded.
 This may take several days.

 You will be charged for InPost labels when they are scanned either at an InPost locker or by a collection driver.
 This means that if you do not wish to use a label before it has been scanned, you can safely discard it to not be charged.

 As soon as myHermes provides a label or tracking number to your Shiptheory account, the label is considered chargeable by myHermes, even if you do not use the label.
 To cancel any labels you have not used and request a refund, you must contact your myHermes account manager.

 Shipments are charged on delivery or arrival at country of delivery.
 If a shipment has not been physically scanned, it will be deleted after 5 working days.
 Shipments are only billed when a completion scan is applied.

-Labels are chargeable once they've been scanned by a DHL driver or depot.
+Labels are chargeable once they've been scanned by a TNT driver or depot.